WheteThunger/MonumentAddons/README.md

 ## Troubleshooting

-- If you receive the "Not at a monument" error, you may need to update the `MaxDistanceFromMonument` config for that monument.
-This is needed for custom monuments.
+- If you receive the "Not at a monument" error, and you think you are at a monument, it means the Monument Finder plugin may have inaccurate bounds for that monument, such as if the monument is new to the game, or if it's a custom monument.
+Monument Finder provides commands to visualize the monument bounds, and configuration options to change them per monument.
 - If you accidentally `ent kill` an entity that you spawned with this plugin, you can reload the plugin to restore it.
 - If you spawn an entity that is either invisible or doesn't have a collider, and you want to remove it, you can unload the plugin, remove the entity from the plugin's data file, and then reload the plugin.